kevinsmith/docker-remote-file-sync/README.md

-# remote-file-sync
+# klsmith/remote-file-sync

-A one-way file sync from a remote server to a local filesystem.
+A Docker utility to perform a one-way file sync from a remote server (SFTP or SSH) to a local filesystem, with support for multiple source-destination pairs.

 ## Bug Reports